Vince Gironda: Early life and career

-In 1972 Vince and Ray Raridon (personal trainer at Vince's Gym) became frustrated with quality and prices of the nutritional supplements that were in the market.
-Vince and Ray went on to create their own formulations with Signet Labs in Los Angeles.
-They came out with NSP Nutrition as their answer to the low quality and ineffective supplements.
-NSP Research Nutrition was born, which Vince lovingly called "Old Time Body Building Co."
-They used those terms because "We still make the staples of natural bodybuilding that Vince so strongly advocated.

 Diet

 Gironda promoted a low-carbohydrate high-fat diet and invented a diet known as the "Steak and Eggs Diet".
 He ate butter, cream, eggs, milk and red meat in high quantities and only a small amount of carbohydrates.
-His dietary views are mentioned in his book Unleashing the Wild Physique, published inn 1984.
+His dietary views are mentioned in his book Unleashing the Wild Physique, published in 1984.

 He recommended the use of numerous supplements, including desiccated liver tablets, free form amino acids, 225 mcg kelp tablets, Vitamin C tablets, digestive enzymes and raw glandular such as adrenal and orchic tablets.
 In certain circumstances, Gironda would recommend up to three dozen fertile hen-eggs a day, along with raw (unhomogenized, unpasteurized) cream or half-and-half milk.
 Large amounts of fertile eggs, he said, are equal to the anabolic steroid Dianabol in effectiveness.
 However, he was vehemently against the use of steroids for physique development, claiming that they contributed to a grotesque appearance.

 Although Gironda was not a vegetarian, he endorsed a lacto-ovo vegetarian diet for his bodybuilding vegetarian readers.